kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/mids_w205_backing_up_work_end_semester.md

 cp -r w205/* xxx
 (where xxx is the directory for your new repo such as ucb_mids_w205)

+cd xxx
+(where xxx is the directory for your new repo)

 ```

 Repos nested in side of other repos is not allowed.
 GitHub will choke on this, so we need to remove the .git subdirectories.